コンテンツにスキップ

 ▶︎Get off at Enoshima Electric Railway "Wadazuka" station.
 About 3 minutes walk

-About 10 minutes walk from the west exit ticket gate of JR Yokosuka Line "Kamakura" Station
+Approximately 10 minutes on foot from the west exit of Kamakura Station on the JR Yokosuka Line

 Saturday, March 27, 2021 - Sunday, April 25, 2021 Gallery Pictor